 Geo-Con continued to have strong growth and reached an annual revenue of $45M (approximately $75M in 2017 dollars) in 1995.
 In 1994, the firm began a search for a strategic investor to help the company take its next big step.
 The search culminated in the acquisition of Geo-Con by Woodward-Clyde, the premier geotechnical consulting firm of the time.
 For a number of reasons, the merger proved unsuccessful and Geo-Con’s s sales volume suffered.
 In 1996, Chris Ryan separated from Geo-Con.

 1995 - Woodward Clyde to URS to AECOM

 Geo-Con / Woodward Clyde eventually go on to be acquired by URS, which was subsequently acquired by AECOM.
 Shortly after the acquisition by URS, Geo-Con was sold off to a capital venture firm and then to several of its employees which ran the company until it was acquired by Geo-Solutions in 2012.

 1996 - The Incorporation of Geo-Solutions

-Within weeks of leaving Geo-Con, Chris Ryan started Geo-Solutions, Inc.
+Shortly after leaving Geo-Con, Chris Ryan started Geo-Solutions, Inc.